-2.1 The Sorbonne Declaration
+2.1.
+The Sorbonne Declaration

 In the Sorbonne Declaration, the four education ministers expressed the intention to create a comparable and transparent structure for higher education.
 The subtitle of the declaration was 'Joint declaration on harmonisation of the architecture of the European higher education system'.
 In the new structure two cycles were envisaged, undergraduate and graduate, which was already standard practice in the Anglo-Saxon countries.
 For this reason, we also called this the BaMa structure at that time.
-The term is perhaps confusing, because a PhD also forms part of the graduate cycle in Anglo-Saxon countries.